 Alkaline/Acidic Nutritional Plan

-To reduce body acidity, the singles biggest element is breathing.
-So look at the Breathing Section of the Relaxation and Meditation page.
+To reduce body acidity, the single most important factor of improvement element is breathing, as this eliminates carbolic acid directly from the blood flow – So look at the Breathing Section of the Relaxation and Meditation page.

 Acidic compounds in the body is mainly generated by stress, refined carbohydrate, sugar and poor digestive processes.
 In terms of diet, reverting to a traditional diet can help a lot: